 Decorate with a drizzle of melted chocolate and sprinkles or any way you like.

-If you want to make these extra special, try making your own marshmallows!
-It isn’t as hard as you’d think.
+If you want to make these extra special, try making your marshmallows!
+It isn’t as complicated as you’d think.

 Variations

-There are endless variations and combinations of flavours you can use to create your hot chocolate bombs.
+You can use endless variations and combinations of flavours to create your hot chocolate bombs.

 Chocolate – Milk chocolate is my favourite when making hot chocolate.
 And a good quality milk chocolate chip will work just fine.
 But there are many other choices, depending on your flavour preference.
 You can use the following:

-- Mix of chocolate – Don’t think you have to stick to just one chocolate.
-You can make the top and bottom from different chocolate or swirl a mix together.
+• Mix of chocolate – Don’t think you have to stick to just one chocolate.
+You can make the top and bottom from different chocolate or swirl a few together for a marble effect.

-- Shaved chocolate – If you want to make your hot chocolate extra rich, add some shaved chocolate to your hot chocolate bomb!
+• Shaved chocolate – If you want to make your hot chocolate extra decadent, add some shaved chocolate to your hot chocolate bomb!

 Serving Suggestions

-Serving hot chocolate bombs is as easy as dropping one in a mug, adding hot milk, allowing the sphere of chocolate to melt, and then giving it a stir.
+Serving hot chocolate bombs is as easy as dropping one in a mug, adding hot milk, allowing the sphere of chocolate to melt, and then stirring it.
 However, you can do a few things to ensure the experience is fun and delicious for everyone.

-Milk – You can use any milk you like when it comes to making your hot chocolate.
-I often use 2% milk, as it is what we most often have in the refrigerator.
+Milk – You can use any milk you like when making hot chocolate.
+I often use 2% milk, as we often have it in the refrigerator.
 Using whole milk will result in a thicker, creamier hot chocolate, and using 1% or fat-free milk will result in a thinner, less rich drink.

-If you are lactose intolerant or vegan, you can use any dairy-free milk that you like.
-Oat milk tends to work the best as it is slightly thicker and has a more neutral flavour, but you can use almond milk if you like.
-If you are vegan or need to avoid dairy, you will also want to ensure you are using vegan chocolate and hot chocolate mix when making your cocoa bombs.
+If you are lactose intolerant or vegan, you can use any dairy-free milk you like.
+Oat milk tends to work the best as it is slightly thicker and has a more neutral flavour, but you can use almond milk.
+If you are vegan or need to avoid dairy, you must also ensure you use vegan chocolate and hot chocolate mix when making cocoa bombs.

-Garnish – This is where you can get really creative.
-You can dip the rim of the mug in melted chocolate, then add some crushed candy cane or sprinkles.
+Garnish – This is where you can get creative.
+Dip the mug’s rim in melted chocolate, then add crushed candy cane or sprinkles.
 A handful of marshmallows are always great with hot cocoa.
 You can also sprinkle with cocoa powder, add shaved chocolate, candy sprinkles, or drizzle with chocolate or caramel sauce.
 The options are endless.

 For some extra fun, serve your hot chocolate with chocolate-covered marshmallows or marshmallow pops.